eparent/Atari-ST-draughts/README.md

 # Atari-ST-draughts
-Game of international draughts for Atari ST.
+Home made version of the game of international draughts for Atari ST.
 Also known as checkers in the US and 'dammen' in the Netherlands The Dutch have a long tradition of draughts and had several world champions, such as Harm Wiersma and Jannes van der Wal.